Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Evaluation
 • Implementation Example

-"Bernoulli Naive Bayes" is a variant of the Naive Bayes algorithm, specifically designed for binary classification tasks where the features are binary-valued (e.g., presence or absence of a feature).
+<h2>"Bernoulli Naive Bayes" is a variant of the Naive Bayes algorithm, specifically designed for
+binary classification tasks where the features are binary-valued (e.g., presence or absence of a feature).</h2>
 • Model Representation
 • Parameter Estimation
 • Prediction